Data is crucial to nearly every company in today’s digital age, which means that when data loss occurs, it’s a major problem.

 How a Data Exfiltration Attack Happens

 Data exfiltration generally happens through outsider attacks or insider threats.
 Both can have devastating effects on an organization, so IT and security teams should be aware of data exfiltration prevention methods, as well as an incident response plan.

-Outsider attacks generally start with initial attack vectors such as a phishing email or malware injection.
+Outsider attacks generally start with initial attack vectors such as phishing attacks or malware injection.
 Once a threat actor has gained access into the system, they will typically move laterally throughout the network and use a variety of techniques to exfiltrate data.

-The different techniques used to transfer data out of your network include sending it over their command and control channel, and packaging, compressing and encrypting data prior to exfiltration in order to both minimize the amount of data as well as hide the information being sent over the network.
+The different techniques used to for data transfer include sending it over their command and control channel, and packaging, compressing and encrypting data prior to exfiltration in order to both minimize the amount of data as well as hide the information being sent over the network.

 What is command and control?
-Also known as C&C or C2 servers, these are used by an attacker to send commands to systems after they’ve compromised them in order to send back stolen data.
+Also known as C&C or C2 servers, these are used by a malicious actor to send commands to systems after they’ve compromised them in order to send back stolen data.
 MITRE lists out different procedure examples (known backdoors and techniques used by each tool) for sending data over command and control channels.

-By establishing C2 communications, attackers can also send commands to steal data or spread malware throughout several different compromised machines in a botnet.
+By establishing C2 communications through DNS, HTTP and FTP protocols, attackers can also send commands to steal data or spread malware throughout several different compromised machines in a botnet.
 They can initiate distributed denial of service (DDoS) attacks that overwhelm and disrupt internet services by flooding them with internet traffic, such as in the Mirai botnet attack of 2016 that infected many unprotected Internet of Things (IoT) devices.